tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 You see the last update time of the weather forecasts in the main app. *Long pressing* this text makes the app display the time the weather forecast was *issued* by the DWD.

 The app uses a sync adapter that runs in the background.
 This sync adapter is triggered periodically by the system based on your settings (e.g. every 30 minutes to update warnings).
-The timing is *inexact*, so that the system can combine various sync requests to safe your battery.
-The system won't call the sync adapter when no suitable network is available and/or other system settings like the battery saver prevent background syncs.
+The timing is *inexact*, so that the system can combine various sync requests to save your battery.
+The system won't call the sync adapter when no suitable network is available and/or other system settings like the battery saver or data saver prevent background syncs.
 Syncs may also not take place when the device is idle, e.g. in "doze mode".

 ### What can I do if the app does not sync data at all?

 Please make sure that:
 - syncs are *enabled* in the app settings,
 - sync is *enabled* in Settings -> Passwords & accounts -> Weather,
+- you have **not turned on** the battery saver,
-- you have *not turned on* the battery saver.
+- you have **not turned on** the data saver.

 Contrary to previous app versions, putting a widget on the home screen has no influence on sync intervals.